vaibhavsagar/website/content/blog/getting-to-rc.md

 one](http://haroldtreen.github.io/tech/recurse/2017/02/26/applying-twice-to-the-recurse-center/)
 by Harold Treen.

-At the end of 2013, the CSIRO in Australia generously bent the rules for me by allowing me to do a student internship despite having just completed an undergraduate degree.
+At the end of 2013, I'd just completed by undergraduate degree and the CSIRO in Australia generously bent the rules for me by allowing me to do a student internship anyway.
 I was taking a quick break and browsing Reddit when I encountered a blog post about Hacker School.
 The details are in a server log somewhere, but I'm reasonably certain it was a Julia Evans post, and they're tonally consistent on this subject so we'll pretend it was [this particular